 Formed over millions of years

 The iconic, rugged ranges of the Grampians were millions of years in the making and of course continue to evolve.
 The sandstone that composes the Grampians’ highest peaks was laid down from rivers flowing in the Devonian period, 425-415 million years ago.
 Gradually the sediment accumulated and was raised and tilted to its present form.
 The Southern Ocean reached the base of the mountain range about 40 million years ago.
-Mount William remains the Grampians’ highest peak and numerous waterfalls thunder throughout the ranges.
+Mount William (Duwul) remains the Grampians’ highest peak and numerous waterfalls thunder throughout the ranges.

 The Grampians sits within Victoria’s south-western volcanic plains, part of Australia’s most extensive volcanic province.
 The Kanawinka Geotrail takes you on a journey through almost 400 eruption points, most of which occurred between 4.5 and 2 million years ago.
 The Volcanoes Discovery Centre in Penshurst is a rich source of information about the Grampians’ surprising volcanic history.